Definition of Service Animals on Campus

 - Students/handlers using a service animal while on campus are required to register with the

-Disability Services Office.
+Disability Support Services Office.

 - A service animal must be harnessed, leashed or tethered unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In such cases, the handler must maintain control through voice, signal or other effective controls.

 - Dogs must have proof of compliance with city ordinances regarding registration and vaccination.

 - The handler has full responsibility and liability for the behavior of their animal and is responsible for any damage that the animal may cause.